persevcareers/kubernetes/storage-nfs/nfs-instructions.md

 **For Ubuntu/Debian:**

 **Update Package Repositories:**
+This command updates the package repositories on your Ubuntu system to ensure you have the latest package information.
 ```bash
 sudo apt update
 ```
-Explanation: This command updates the package repositories on your Ubuntu system to ensure you have the latest package information.
+This command updates the package repositories on your Ubuntu system to ensure you have the latest package information.

 **Install NFS Server Package:**

+This command installs the NFS server package (nfs-kernel-server) on your Ubuntu system, which allows your system to act as an NFS server and share directories over the network.
 ```bash
 sudo apt install nfs-kernel-server
 ```